joesvart/ultimate-helper/README.md

 Ultimate Helper is a simple 'extension' to restore every licence of JetBrains and could have free licence for **EVER**!

 # Warning
-This 'extension' for the moment is currently **ONLY** working in Linux 'cause this was created and developed in .bat file (Shell) and cannot be replicated in Linux (teoricly yes, but right now i don't have time to do it xD)
+This 'extension' for the moment is currently **ONLY** working on Windows 'cause this was created and developed in .bat file (Shell) and cannot be replicated in Linux (teoricly yes, but right now i don't have time to do it xD)

 # Usage